JonathanWilbur/mueller-report/volume1.md

 Ledeen claimed to have obtained a trove of emails (from what she described as the "dark web") that purported to be the deleted Clinton emails.
 Ledeen wanted to authenticate the emails and solicited contributions to fund that effort.
-Erik Prince provided funding to hire a tech advisor to ascertain the authenticity of the emails. according to Prince, the tech advisor determined that the emails were not authentic.
+Erik Prince provided funding to hire a tech advisor to ascertain the authenticity of the emails.
+According to Prince, the tech advisor determined that the emails were not authentic.
 283

 A backup of Smith's computer contained two files that had been downloaded from WikiLeaks and that were originally attached to emails received by John Podesta.
-The files on Smith's computer had creation dates of October 2, 2016, which was prior to the date of their release by WikiLeaks. forensic examination, however, established that the creation date did not reflect when the files were downloaded to Smith's computer.
+The files on Smith's computer had creation dates of October 2, 2016, which was prior to the date of their release by WikiLeaks.
+Forensic examination, however, established that the creation date did not reflect when the files were downloaded to Smith's computer.
 (It appears the creation date was when WikiLeaks staged the document for release, as discussed in Volume I, section III.B.3.c, supra.
 284) The investigation did not otherwise identify evidence that Smith obtained the files before their